nunopenim/SolarSystemOpenGL-macOS/README.md

 ## How to render

 The following guide is for macOS Catalina 10.15.X.
-There are also a [Windows version](https://github.com/nunopenim/SolarSystemOpenGL-Windows) and a [Linux version](https://github.com/nunopenim/SolarSystemOpenGL-Linux)
+There are also a [Windows version](https://github.com/nunopenim/SolarSystemOpenGL-Windows) and a [Linux version](https://github.com/nunopenim/SolarSystemOpenGL-Linux) of the project.

 First make sure that you have all the required dependencies installed.
 To install them, run the following command: